ZPTXDev/Quaver/README.md

 ## Can I control Quaver from some kind of website/dashboard?

 Yes!
 As of **5.0.0**, Quaver has a web dashboard add-on available [here](https://github.com/ZPTXDev/Quaver-Web).
 Please note that this is an optional addon and is not required to run Quaver normally.

+## What happened to Spotify support?

+As of **7.0.0**, Spotify support is provided through Lavalink.
+Please use the [LavaSrc plugin](https://github.com/topi314/LavaSrc) with Lavalink to enable Spotify support.

 # 💬 Translating